wittgena/wittgena.github.io/_posts/2025-10-06-RPCP-hypothesis.md

         Collapse
 ```

+This is not merely a linear fall —
+but a **recursive phase spiral**, accelerating as reflection disappears.

 ---

 ## Example: The AI Reflection Collapse

+This flow is particularly evident in modern AI systems:

 An AI model begins to train not on real user behavior,
 but on the outputs of its own prior generations.